Ash97-on-GH/TuteDudeAsh/README.md

 1. Takes a user's first name and last name as input.
 2. Concatenates the first name and last name into a full name.
 3. Prints a personalized greeting message using the full name.

+Assignment 2 task 1:
+1. Takes an integer input from the user.
+2. Checks whether the number is even or odd using an if-else statement.
+3. Displays the result accordingly.